vhx/community-api-documentation/index.md

 ## [Getting Started](#getting-started)

-The VHX API and this documentation are currently _Hella Beta_ and actively being improved because of your feedback.
+The VHX API and this documentation are currently _Hella Beta_.
 Please don't hesitate to contact us [via email](mailto:dev@vhx.tv) or through our [contact form](http://vhx.tv/feedback).

 Join the [VHXdev mailing list](https://groups.google.com/group/vhx-api) for announcements and general discussion.